2026 NASCAR Cup Series: Fastest lap restriction

+Removal of regular season championship

+With the changes of the chase, the regular season championship was removed.

 Schedule

+The 2026 eero 400 at Chicagoland Speedway in July.

-The 2026 schedule was released on August 20, 2025, and consists of 31 oval races, 4 road course races, 1 street track race, and four non-championship races to be held on ovals.
-The start times were announced on November 12.
+The 2026 schedule consists of 32 oval races, 3 road course races, 1 street track race, and 3 non-championship races held on ovals.

 Notes: Race names and title sponsors are subject to change.
 Not all title sponsors/names of races have been announced for 2026.
 For the races where a 2026 name and title sponsor has yet to be announced, the title sponsors/names of those races in 2025 are listed.

 Bolded races indicate an event generally known as a Crown Jewel race.